 The Metropolitan Museum of Art in New York, who acquired the original acrylic on canvas painting as part of their extraordinary collection in 1972, produced this wonderful offset lithographic poster.

-For a Tate exhibition of his drawings and prints made between 1961-1979, Hockney helped design the advertisement poster.
-The figure at the centre is designer Ceclia Birtwell, Hockney’s muse between 1972 and 1973.
+For a Tate exhibition of his drawings and prints made between 1961-1979, Hockney helped design the advertisement poster (below).
+The figure at the centre is designer Celia Birtwell, Hockney’s muse between 1972 and 1973.
 He admired Birtwell because, in his view, ‘she had a beautiful face, a very rare face with lots of things in it which appeal to me.’

 In addition to adding a pictorial frame of multicoloured swirly lines and shading to some of the lettering, Hockney also subtly stressed his egalitarian values by underlining the final word ‘free’ in red at the bottom of the design – referencing the free accessibility of his Tate show to the general public.